screeps/docs/source/contributed/advanced_grunt.md

 * Specifically, you understand how tasks are stored using grunt.initConfig.

-## Override Options with CLI Flags
+## Secure Credentials

-Changing the options that Grunt is using should not require a change in code and can be done using command line flags.
+As your Gruntfile gets more complex you are going to want to save it in source control, but at the same time saving credentials in repositories is generally considered a horrible idea.
+Moving the credentials to a separate file will allow you to commit your Gruntfile without your credentials.

-First create the file `.screeps.json` to save the default options and your credentials.
+First create the file `.screeps.json` to save your credentials.

     {
       "email": "<YOUR EMAIL HERE>",